Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 My Points are :

 ## Task 2
 You are a native English speaker who has complete mastery of the language.
 You will provide exemplary answers to some IELTS exam questions to help other English learners.
-Please provide me with a response to an IELTS Writing Task 2 question and ensure it meets the criteria for at least Band 8 according to IELTS standards.
-Note the response should be at least 250 words but no more than 280 words.
+Please provide me with a response to an IELTS Writing Task 2 question and ensure it meets the following requirements:

-The requirements for the response are:
 - (Must) Write at least 250 words but no more than 280 words.
 - The prompt is appropriately and sufficiently addressed.
 - Give 3 reasons that are strongly relevant, fully-supported and well-extended.